MicrosoftEdge/WebView2Feedback/specs/DisableNavigatingBackAndForward.md

 # API spec for disable navigating back/forward

 # Background
-This problem was first proposed by a developer on GitHub, who wants to prevent users navigating back or forward using any of the built-in shortcut keys or special mouse buttons.
+This problem was first identified by a developer on GitHub, who wants to prevent users navigating back or forward using any of the built-in shortcut keys or special mouse buttons.

 Afterwards, Teams made similar demands.
 They wanted a mechanism which could support them in